kenreynolds/recipemanager/README.md

 # Recipe Manager App
 A simple app to add, edit, save, and view recipes.
+Built using vanilla JavaScript and ES6.

 ## TODO
 * Add filtering for: